-- Recent changes in Citizenship and Immigration Canada (CIC) policies allow international students to use the skills obtained at Saskatchewan Polytechnic and put them to use in the Canadian work context.
+- Recent changes in Immigration, Refugees and Citizenship Canada (IRCC) policies allow international students to use the skills obtained at Saskatchewan Polytechnic and put them to use in the Canadian work context.

 - Students that graduate from Saskatchewan Polytechnic programs are also eligible for a Post-Graduation Work Permit.
 This allows the student to work after graduation to gain valuable work experience in Canada.

 - Saskatchewan has the most attractive Permanent Residency laws in Canada for students looking to immigrate to Canada.
 Visit the Saskatchewan Immigrant Nominee Program for more information.

 - Graduates can also investigate options with the Canadian Experience Class for federal options for Permanent Residency.

 - Upon arrival, international students are eligible to receive Saskatchewan hospital and medical coverage at no charge.
 You must apply for health services to receive coverage.
 (Prescription drugs are not covered.)